gnugat/gnugat.github.io/_sculpin/source/_posts/2016-02-17-ultimate-symfony-routing.md

 ## Routing

-Symfony provides a [Routing component](http://symfony.com/doc/current/components/routing/introduction.html) which allows us, for a page, to execute a specific function (also known as "Controller").
+Symfony provides a [Routing component](http://symfony.com/doc/current/components/routing/introduction.html) which allows us, for a HTTP request/URL, to execute a specific function (also known as "Controller").

 > **Note**: Controllers must be a [callable](http://php.net/manual/en/language.types.callable.php),
 > for example: